-Nevada Sunrise Metals Corporation (formerly Nevada Sunrise Gold Corporation) ("Nevada Sunrise" or the "Company") is an exploration stage company whose common shares are listed for trading on the TSX Venture Exchange ("TSXV") under the symbol NEV.
+Nevada Sunrise Metals Corporation (formerly Nevada Sunrise Gold Corporation) ("Nevada Sunrise" or the "Company") is an exploration stage company whose common shares are listed for trading on the TSX Venture Exchange ("TSXV") under the symbol NEV and on the OTC Markets under the symbol NVSGF.
 On September 23, 2022, the Company changed its name from Nevada Sunrise Gold Corporation to Nevada Sunrise Metals Corporation to better reflect the Company's activities.
 The Company's business is the acquisition, exploration and evaluation of mineral properties located in the State of Nevada, USA.

-Nevada Sunrise Gold Corporation's Mineral Projects in Nevada
+Nevada Sunrise Metals Corporation's Mineral Projects in Nevada

-Nevada Sunrise holds a 20.01% interest in the Kinsley Mountain property in White Pine County, with Copaur Minerals Inc. ("Copaur") holding the other 79.99% interest in a joint venture company that administrates exploration activities at Kinsley Mountain (Kinsley Gold LLC).
-On May 13, 2022, Copaur acquired all the issued and outstanding common shares of the former Kinsley Mountain joint venture partner New Placer Dome Gold Corp. ("New Placer Dome") by way of a plan of arrangement, an acquisition that included New Placer Dome's interest in Kinsley Gold LLC.
+Nevada Sunrise holds a 20.01% (2022 - 20.01%) interest in the Kinsley Mountain gold property in White Pine County, with CopAur Minerals Inc. ("CopAur") holding the other 79.99% interest in a joint venture company that administrates exploration activities at Kinsley Mountain (Kinsley Gold LLC).
+The Company has elected not to contribute to the 2023 exploration program at Kinsley Mountain and expects to incur dilution of its participating interest in Kinsley Gold LLC to an approximate 19.0% interest.
+On May 13, 2022, CopAur acquired all the issued and outstanding common shares of the former Kinsley Mountain joint venture partner New Placer Dome Gold Corp. ("New Placer Dome") by way of a plan of arrangement, an acquisition that included New Placer Dome's interest in Kinsley Gold LLC.

-Nevada Sunrise holds 100% interests in the Gemini and Jackson Wash lithium exploration properties, both located in Esmeralda County.
+Nevada Sunrise holds 100% interests in the Gemini, Badlands, and Jackson Wash lithium exploration properties, located in Esmeralda County.